scriptnull/vishnubharathi.codes/source/_posts/reverse-engineering-plausible-less-than-1kb-js-script.md

 tags: ["javascript", "tinkering"]
 ---

+⚠️ oops, I published this blog post by mistake before completing it 😅 LOL - I am not sure how to unpublish this now :D so I am going to leave this as it is and remove this warning line once the post is complete. ⚠️

 [Plausible](https://plausible.io/) is "Simple and privacy-friendly Google Analytics alternative".
 It is an open-source software.
 While trying to self-host it, I arrived at [a page](https://plausible.io/lightweight-web-analytics) which talks about their less than 1kb analytics script.
 It got me curious about what would be inside it 🤔

 So, here we go.
 Let us start to understand this from scratch.